Super Lawyers

 Without question, insurance companies would much prefer to arbitrate their personal injury cases in Maryland.
 Arbitrations are generally favorable to insurance companies.
 It is just a fact.

 Does this mean arbitration is not an ineffective tool for plaintiffs in personal injury cases?
-No. Our law firm arbitrates (and mediates) many personal injury car accident cases with insurance companies because it is often an effective means of resolving the dispute.
+No. Our law firm arbitrates (and mediates) many personal injury car accident cases with insurance companies because it is often an effective means of resolving disputes.
 But we do so on our terms without bowing to the insurance companies and their handpicked arbitrators.

 Do You Need a Lawyer for Your Uninsured or Underinsured Motorist Claim?